Castelvill/SandstormBox/README.md

 ## Config file

-EXECUTE script_path - execute the script in a new process - on boot and restart.
+EXECUTE script_path - execute the script in a new process when the engine boots or restarts.

 SAMPLES *number* - set the number of samples used in antialiasing.
 Maximal recommended number of samples is 8.
 If sampling is not supported on your machine, you must set this value to 0.